oci-quickstart/oke-hazelcast/README.md

 # oke-quickstart-hazelcast
-This is a walkthrough of setting the [Hazelcast Operator](https://github.com/hazelcast/charts) up on [Oracle Kubernetes Engine](https://cloud.oracle.com/containers/kubernetes-engine) (OKE).
+This is a walkthrough of setting the [Hazelcast Operator](https://github.com/hazelcast/charts) up on [Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE)](https://cloud.oracle.com/containers/kubernetes-engine).
 It is developed jointly by Oracle and Hazelcast.

 ## Prerequisites
 First you're going to need to setup an Oracle Cloud account, your environmental variables, an OKE cluster and your kubectl.
 It sounds like a lot, but there's a nice walkthrough [here](https://github.com/oracle/oke-quickstart-prerequisites) that should help.